lokithe5th/testing/README.md

 ```

 We now have the basics, so I'm going to go ahead and complete the rest of the unit tests for you.
 These are all in the repo.

+## A skeleton emerges

+The test file is starting to look a bit more fleshed out now, but we are far from done.
+After adding some more tests for withdrawing ETH our file looks like this:

 ```
 // SPDX-License-Identifier: UNLICENSED